 If you are like me, your eyes may get big and a lump may form in your throat every time you stand at the checkout at the grocery store.
 I am a shopper who plans healthy meals, makes a list, and truly doesn’t buy too many extras.
-However, the cost of food adds up and adds up fast!
-Though coupons can get you some great deals on some necessity products, I find that many of the coupons in the Sunday paper that are offered for food items are the products that are in the center isles of the store; the prepackaged, process, pretty much junk food items that I do not need to have in my home.
-Personally I don’t see a lot of buy one get one free coupons on kale bunches!
+However, the cost of food adds up so fast!
+Coupons can get you some great deals on some products, no doubt!
+Personally, I don’t see a lot of buy one get one free coupons for bunches of kale!
 However there are still ways to use coupons and be healthy.
 Read here to learn more!

 I am not sure the average savings on these tips, but as we say in this house, every dollar counts!